n7on/docker-internals/README.md

 ```

-### cgroup
+### Cgroups

 Control Group (also called resource controllers), is a way to manage resources like memory, disk, CPU, network etc. So that resource limits can be added to a container, and usage can be extracted.
 Cgroup is structured like multiple separate hierarchies under `/sys/fs/cgroup`.
 Which contains each of it's subsystems.
-And a cgroup could isolated from host using it's cgroup namespace.
+And a `cgroup` is isolated from host using it's `cgroup` namespace.
+When a Docker container is started, Docker Runtime will create a new child group named `docker/<container id>` under each subsystem.
+The host `cgroup` namespace will be copied, and if a limit is added it will be changed in the namespace.
 Following are some of these subsystem:

+> Note that the `/sys` filesystem is just like `/dev` a pseudo filesystem provided by the kernel.

 * `blkio`.
 Limits i/o on block devices.
 * `cpu`.
 Limits CPU usage.